GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_AILAS_madagascar_camera_usage_guide.md

 ### Configuration of settings

 Camera settings can be easilily configured scanning the provide QR-Code with the GoPro.
 This is the standard setup.
-In the case the QR-Code setup should now work the **manual setup** is described in addition. **If possible always use the QR-Code setup.**
+In the case the QR-Code setup should not work the **manual setup** is described in addition. **If possible always use the QR-Code setup.**

 | Instructions | Notes |